 Chubb has readily available endorsements to tailor its ELPL policies to pro bono policies if desired.
 Other insurers may be willing to do so as well.

-Developed by Corporate Pro Bono A global project of Pro Bono Institute www.cpbo.org Copyright 2021 Pro Bono Institute CPBO® is a registered trademark of the Pro Bono Institute
+Developed by Corporate Pro Bono A global partnership project of the Pro Bono Institute and the Association of Corporate Counsel www.cpbo.org Copyright 2012 Pro Bono Institute CPBO® is a registered trademark of the Pro Bono Institute